kirenz/streamlit-app/README.md

 - If asked for your e-mail, you can simply press enter (you don't need to provide this information)

+- The command should open your browser and display the app.

+- If your browser opened but only displays a blank screen (this may happen if you use Safari), copy the url and paste it in another browser (e.g., Chrome).

 - While developing a Streamlit app, it's recommended to lay out your editor and browser windows side by side, so the code and the app can be seen at the same time.

+- If you are done, go to your terminal and stop your app with `Ctrl+C`

 - Complete the code with the help of this [Cheat Sheet](https://docs.streamlit.io/library/cheatsheet).

-- If you are done, go to your terminal and stop your app with `Ctrl+C`

 ## Guides